mlflow/mlflow/docs/source/models.rst

 *************************************************
 This example begins by training and saving a gradient boosted tree model using the XGBoost library.
 Next, it defines a wrapper class around the XGBoost model that conforms to MLflow's ``python_function`` :ref:`inference API <pyfunc-inference-api>`.
-Then, using the wrapper class and the saved XGBoost model, we construct an MLflow model that performs inference using the gradient boosted tree.
+Then, it uses the wrapper class and the saved XGBoost model to construct an MLflow model that performs inference using the gradient boosted tree.
 Finally, it loads the MLflow model in ``python_function`` format and uses it to evaluate test data.